iaakhter/Z3_Non-linear_Functions/README.md

 Note that this method will only work properly with well-conditioned systems where the jacobians are not singular or badly conditioned at the solutions.

 Our main algorithm is implemented in the function `solverLoopNoLp` in **prototype.py**.
 The two main parameters for this function is uniqueHypers (which should be an empty list when the function is called) and a model object. uniqueHypers will hold the list of hyperrectangles containing unique solution to a function f.
 The model class should have a method called f which gives point and interval evaluation of the function we are trying to solve. f should take a numpy array of variable values.
 If any entry in the array is an interval, f returns an interval value.
 Otherwise it returns a point.
 Similarly, the model class should also have a method called jacobian that returns jacobian and jacobian interval depending on the arguments.
 The model class should also have a field called bounds that specifies bounds for each variable.
 Look at `RambusTanh` class in **circuitModels.py** for more details.
+After having defined the model class, in prototype.py it is enough to write

+`uniqueHypers = []`

+`solverLoop(uniqueHypers, model)`

-After having defined the model class, in prototype.py it is enough to call `solverLoop(uniqueHypers, model)` to find all the hyperrectangles containing unique solutions. uniqueHypers will contain them.
+to find all the hyperrectangles containing unique solutions. uniqueHypers will contain them.

 # Defining Custom Circuit